stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 and stick, and lost not a moment in getting a cab for the Clarendon home.

   Surama, he thought, appeared alarmed at recognising him; though he had chuckled as usual when striding off again toward the clinic.
-Dalton always recalled Surama&rsquo;s stride and chuckle on this ominous night, for he was never to see the unearthly creature again.
+Dalton always recalled Surama's stride and chuckle on this ominous night, for he was never to see the unearthly creature again.
 As the chuckler entered the clinic vestibule his deep, guttural gurgles seemed to blend with some low mutterings of thunder which troubled the far horizon.